-The ECDIS must be able to carry and use multiple versions of the Feature Catalogue for a product.
+The ECDIS must be able to carry and use multiple versions of the Feature Catalogue for S-100 products.
 Catalogue management is based on the version number of the Product Specification and Catalogues.

 For example, the ECDIS will need to carry all valid Catalogues that are used for datasets that have been produced from an earlier edition of a Product Specification; but may retire a superseded version after the last such dataset has been cancelled.